 I know for many eating a healthy kidney diet can be a struggle, and so I hope this recipe can be another tool in your toolbox in beating kidney disease.

 This quick and easy dish provides an interesting twist on your common frittata.

-This recipes strengths lie in the fact it is gluten and dairy free, and soundly alkaline – all three being an important factor in maintain kidney health.
+This recipe’s strengths lie in the fact it is gluten and dairy free, and soundly alkaline – all three being an important factors in maintain kidney health.
 Being “gluten free” is particularly important for those with IgA Nephropathy as it helps reduce the load on the immune system.
 Gluten is an “aggravator” to the immune system.

 Ingredients (serves 4)

 • ½ teaspoon Celtic sea salt

 1. Preheat the oven to 180°C (350°F) and brush a casserole dish with a thin layer of olive oil.

 2. Place the quinoa in a saucepan with 2 cups of water over medium heat and simmer for 15 minutes.
 Add the Celtic sea salt while the quinoa is cooking.
 Most of the liquid should have disappeared after 15 minutes.